Faris-Abuali/Faris-Abuali/README.md

 </div>

-- 🌱 I’m currently learning **React in depth with TypeScript, Saga, React Query, React-table, and React Design Patterns**
+- 🌱 I’m currently learning **React in depth with TypeScript, Saga, React Query, React-table, React Design Patterns, and ASP.NET with Entity Framework**

 - 📫 How to reach me **Faris-Abuali@outlook.com**